 Dup is used more to reassign the value of file descriptors than to genuinely duplicate a file descriptor.
-Since the algorithm to allocate file descriptors returns the lowest available value between 0 and 9, combinations of dup and close can be used to manipulate file descriptors in a general way.
+Since the algorithm to allocate file descriptors returns the lowest available value, combinations of dup and close can be used to manipulate file descriptors in a general way.
 This is handy for manipulating standard input and/or standard output.

-creat(II), open(II), close(II), pipe(II)
+creat (II), open (II), close (II), pipe (II)

-The error bit (c-bit) is set if: the given file descriptor is invalid; there are already 10 open files.
-From C, a -1 returned value indicates an error.
+The error bit (c-bit) is set if: the given file descriptor is invalid; there are already too many open files.
+From C, a - 1 returned value indicates an error.

+'''

+NAME

-''' NAME
+'''